-Annual Distribution US\$5.6 million (or 6.1% of run rate revenue) Description Accscient provides IT staffing, consulting, and outsourcing services and specializes in Digital infrastructure management, enterprise resource planning, Business Intelligence and Database Administration.
+Annual Distribution US\$5.6 million (6.1% of Run Rate Revenue) Description Accscient provides IT staffing, consulting, and outsourcing services and specializes in Digital infrastructure management, enterprise resource planning, Business Intelligence and Database Administration.
 Contribution History In June 2017, the Corporation contributed US\$20.0 million into Accscient (US\$14.0 million permanent units and US\$6.0 million redeemable units).
 In June 2018, the Corporation contributed an additional US\$3.0 million, in exchange for an annualized distribution of US\$0.4 million.
 In August 2018, the Corporation contributed an additional US\$7.0 million, in exchange for an annualized distribution of US\$1.0 million.
 Both follow on contributions were to fund or partially fund an acquisition which broadens their IT service offerings.
 On January 12, 2019, the Corporation contributed an additional US\$8.0 million, in exchange for an annualized distribution of US\$1.1 million.
 The proceeds were used to partially fund an acquisition in its related industry.
 The Accscient distribution resets annually +/- 5% based on changes in gross profit.
-Performance Based on unaudited statements provided by management for the five months ended May 31, 2019, revenue, gross profit and EBITDA have increased versus the comparable period both organically and through acquisition.
-Fair Value The fair value of the Accscient units remained unchanged during the three and six months ended June
+Performance Based on unaudited statements provided by management for the eight months ended August 31, 2019, revenue, gross profit and EBITDA have increased versus the comparable period.
+Fair Value The fair value of the Accscient units remained unchanged during the three and nine months ended September 30, 2019.

-30, 2019.
 The fair value of the Accscient units will fluctuate each quarter with foreign exchange rates but the underlying valuation of the Accscient units is evaluated each quarter.
 ECR The ECR remains between 1.5x and 2.0x.